zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 13.3 #
+## What's new in v 13.4 #

-- Added new GitHub based update routine
-- Reorganised code and folder structure
-- Code cleanup
+- Fixed issues with scraper

 ## Emulator system identifier #